blorente/GSoC-proposals/macventure.md

 WebVenture implements abstractions for the main subsystems of the engine ([engine][2], [graphics][3], [controls][4], [sound][5], [text][6] etc. subsystems) and then specializations for each of the engines ([Mac][7], [AppleII][8]).
 This structure complies with the current structure of ScummVM engines, and therefore it can be directly adapted.

 The project will follow a test-driven development model in which tests are written first as a form of specification and code is written later.
 This model offers the advantages of fast iterability, support for heavy refactoring (to handle the abstractions, as described later in the planning section) and ensure a certain level of quality within the product.
-Thus, the aim is to have fast (weekly) development cycles.
+Thus, the aim is to have fast (weekly or shorter) development cycles.

 ## Deliverables